jbouduin/hal-rest-client/README.md

 * switched the testing framework to jest.

 ## Braking change(s) compared to the original library:
-* HalProperty has a different parameter signature, compared to the original library.
+* The parameter signature of HalProperty has a different parameter signature, compared to the original library.
+* JSON without the _links property are accepted as Hal-resource

 ## What I intend to do (without the intention to invest lots of time):
 * Do some clean-up where appropriate
-* Adapt and extend the library to my own needs
+* Adapt and extend the library to my own needs and any changes (although not probable) in the HAL-Specification
 * Correct bugs (feel free to create issues if you find one)

 ## Pull requests